manferlo81/bundlib/README.md

 > :warning: Bundlib is under active development, please [file a new issue](https://github.com/manferlo81/bundlib/issues) if you find any issue or bug, suggestions are welcome as well.

+## BREAKING CHANGES in version 0.15.x

+* Rollup has to be installed separately

 ## BREAKING CHANGES in version 0.14.x

 ### API